otrv4/OTRv4-over-XMPP/otrv4-xmpp.md

 you may want your application to warn when a user has selected an instance that is not the most recent.

+### Proposal for OTR version 4

+OTR in its version 4 will retain all previous instance tag policies, with the same behaviour:

+1. OTRL_INSTAG_BEST
+2. OTRL_INSTAG_RECENT
+3. OTRL_INSTAG_RECENT_RECEIVED
+4. OTRL_INSTAG_RECENT_SENT

+It will also add a new type of instance tag policy:

+4. OTRL_INSTAG_MULTICASTING

+The application implementing OTRv4 has to keep track of the devices a user has, if the policy is implemented.
+A maximum of 8 devices are allowed.
+Every device will keep track of their own key material (long-term and ephemeral), client and prekey profile.
+It is not recommended to share key material between devices.

+The way it will work is:

+For online messaging without using the initialization with an identity message:

+Bob who wants to communicate with Alice will start by sending her a query message or whitespace tag.
+Upon receipt, Bob will:

+* If the initiation message contains the tag for v3, and Bob receiving device only supports v3, the protocol will continue in v3.
+* If the initiation message contains the tag for v4, and Bob receiving device supports v4:
+  * Bob will request to the underlying protocol (or how the application have defined it), a list of the devices that Alice supports, and the list of devices that Bob supports.
+It should be checked that they all support version 4.
+  * Bob will request to see if Alice is online or offline in those devices.
+  * Bob will request to see if Bob's other devices are online or offline.
+  * Depending of the online or offline status, Bob will either begin an online or offline DAKE with each one of them (with each device from Alice, and with each device from Bob).
+This means that each device will have its own key material.
+  * The application will send the messages to the specific device depending on the unique instance tag.
+  * Alice will receive all messages to all the devices she supports.
+She will answer back to all the devices listed as 'sender's instance tag' in the messages Bob sent.

+#### Proposal for OTR version 4 and XMPP

+For XMPP, OTRv4 will need:

+* A dedicated Prekey Server where key material to start an offline conversation will be stored.
+* The XEP-0163: Personal Eventing Protocol for discovering the devices of the other party and our own.
+* The XEP-0060: Publish-Subscribe for announcing the devices one supports.
+This list should not contain more than 8 entries.

 #### Caveats

+* Race conditions
+* Messages to Alice arriving earlier than to Bob own devices
 * Malicious devices
 * Linked devices
 * Adding/removing devices
+* Collisions of instance tags

 #### References: